 I already have plenty of rocks and a river that can be combined with the floor plans if needed.

-There's only one straight cut for this set so I'm hoping to be able to cut almost everything with shears.
+There's only one straight cut for this set so I'm going to cut almost everything with shears.
 Be warned, I started with scissors and got some nasty blisters.
 Shears are better.

 This is the single big cavern, the easiest of the set to cut.